Celebrity branding: Advantages

 Celebrity endorsements can build brand equity.
 An example of this is Nike.
 Prior to Michael Jordan, Nike mostly sponsored tennis and track athletes and decided to expand their market, which increased sales to become a multibillion-dollar company.
 Celebrity endorsement is used as an advertising strategy, by using celebrity status and image, to promote a brand's recognition, recall, and differentiation.

 A celebrity endorser who likes and utilizes the product, and has some knowledge about it, is presumed to be more passionate about the product and would therefore promote the product in a believable way that consumers would find more persuasive.

-The most effective advertisements are those that are supported by celebrity endorsements.
+Someone who is perceived to have knowledge about a product or service is considered by marketers to have a power called compliance.
+Compliance occurs when the receiver of an ad wants to obtain the benefits shown in an ad due to strong support for a product.
+Having a seemingly trustworthy and reliable celebrity source creates a strong endorsement that has the power to compel consumers to purchase from the promoted company.

 Celebrities in advertising make the advertisement more noticeable to some consumers, and are therefore a good basis of capturing and retaining consumer attention.
 Studies have shown that using celebrities in advertising increases the message's persuasiveness which results in consumers having a better recall and recognition for the product or brand.

 Some celebrities are held at a higher regard than others, thus, an endorsement of a product/brand can potentially build trust in the consumer for the brand.
 Celebrities are perceived to hold qualities such as attractiveness, expertise, trustworthiness and likeability, which advertisers hope will be transferred to the brand or product consequently creating positive images for that product or brand.
 Many consumers idolize celebrities and strive to imitate their lives with the clothes they wear and products they consume.